Airalo vs. Nomad vs. Saily: Asia eSIM Review Comparison

 With the regional plans, you can travel from country to country and stay connected to cellular data without needing to reinstall or change plans.
 It’s very convenient!

-We’ve found that both Airalo and Nomad offer competitive pricing, compared to local carriers, and far superior pricing and data options compared to US based phone companies that offer international data plans.
+We’ve found that Saily, Airalo and Nomad offer competitive pricing, compared to local carriers, and far superior pricing and data options compared to US based phone companies that offer international data plans.

-We also like that both companies have easy to use websites and mobile apps with strong Help sections and documentation.
+We also like that these companies have easy to use websites and mobile apps with strong Help sections and documentation.

 I felt fairly confident that most people could use their sites and get started without needing assistance.

-How are Airalo eSIM vs. Nomad eSIM different?
+How are Saily vs. Airalo vs. Nomad eSIMs different?

-First the obvious: both offer different plans and pricing.
+First the obvious: each offers different plans and pricing.

 Their eSIM prepaid data plans differ by data amount offered, length of time, and price per plan.
 But these differences are negligible.